Designing the Report Pages

 The Export tab is for defining page properties for the output of each export format.
 For more information, see Exporting Report Results.

 - Select File > Page Setup.
 Designer displays the Page Setup dialog box.

 - Adjusting via the Report Inspector

-- In the Report Inspector, select the Page Panel node in the report structure tree.
+- In the Report Inspector, select the Page Panel node the properties of which you want to customize.

 - Set the property values according to your requirements.